Welcome to the Felbridge and District History Group Web Site.

 This is the web site of a local history group based in Felbridge, on the Surrey-Sussex border in Southern England.

-Last updated 20th November 2013: WBSG link added to history links.
-Evelyn Family of Felbirdge, Hedgecourt SSSI, Oak Farm, added to the publications page.
+Last updated 20th May 2014: WBSG link added to history links.
+Oak Farm, Ascotts, Broad Family at Hill Place and The Court Records of South Malling & Walsted added to the publications page.
 Diary updated

 The texts from the handouts are here along with exhibitions of photos from the archive.